-Career and Technology Centre (CTC) at Lord Shaughnessy High School provides students with access to rigorous academic and technical curriculum in preparation for further education and careers in high-skill, high-demand occupations.
+Career and Technology Centre (CTC) at Central Memorial High School provides students with access to rigorous academic and technical curriculum in preparation for further education and careers in high-skill, high-demand occupations.
 Working with experts, students access industry standard, high quality learning environments that extend into authentic work experience opportunities and lead to recognized post-secondary and industry credentials.
 Igniting student passions and interest at the CTC supports success both within and beyond their schooling experiences.

 The CTC changes the way most of us think about school.
 Students who attend the CTC will take courses at their designated high schools, but they will also access the CTC to enhance their learning through credentialed, dual credit or pre-placement programs for specific periods of time.

 Student learning at the CTC

 CTC students have the opportunity to earn industry and post-secondary credentials and dual credit or pre-placement opportunities.
 Much of the ground work for considering a learning opportunity at the CTC will be laid for students throughout their junior high/middle and early high school years through personal learning plans.
 This way, by the time students get to high school, they will have a good understanding of their skills and passions, and can make informed decisions about the credentialed opportunities available to them through the CTC.